SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

     <tr>
       <td>6</td>
       <td>Highest Num of Waiters</td>
       <td>Number of clients that can wait for a connection if all available connections are currently in use.
-This controls the “overflow” size for client requests before an “unavailable resource” exception is thrown.</td>
+This controls the "overflow" size for client requests before an "unavailable resource" exception is thrown.</td>
     </tr>
 </table>